 What can I expect when I start taking classes?

-The graduate online program (MATL Online) is very different from traditional face-to-face course work.
+The graduate online Spanish MATL degree is very different from traditional face-to-face course work.
 There will be required chats and discussion groups in the target language that will allow you to be part of an online second language community.
 But this type of participation also requires more self-discipline and personal motivation.
 You may have to make more effort to connect with instructors and fellow graduate students.
 Keep in mind that graduate school requires a lot more reading and writing, and this is especially true in an online environment.
 Students should expect to spend a significant amount of time weekly studying, attending online class meetings, and completing projects.

 What kind of technology do I need to complete this degree online?